-Vtape Video Snaps is a Vtape screening room, accessible only through our website, that presents five titles recently added to Vtape’s catalog.
+Vtape Video Snaps is a Vtape screening room, accessible only through our website, that presents five titles recently added to Vtape’s catalogue.
 This screening room showcases a variety of careers, approaches, and voices working in video art today, highlighting new works by Marisa Hoicka, TJ Cuthhand, Tasman Richardson, Shary Boyle, and naakita feldman-kiss!

 1. Marisa Hoicka, Sisters, 2022, 02:27